fazetu/jeopyrdy/README.md

 Run a simple Jeopardy game in python.
 For now, this is not a package and is intended to be cloned locally to play.

-I don't fully recall all the rules of Jeopardy at the moment, but some things that are not included:
+Rules of Jeopardy that are not implemented:

-* Daily double
+* Daily double.
+* No final Jeopardy.
+* The controlling player is the only one who gets to guess the current question.
+Only they can be awarded or detracted money.
+The other players don't get to guess if they get it wrong.
-* When a player loses control of the board who gets to pick the next category.
-For now mine, picks a random player leaving out the person who just answered wrong.
+* When a player loses control of the board the next player to control the board is random.
+It is not based on who got the previous question right (since only one player gets to guess per question).
+Instead, it picks a random player leaving out the person who just answered wrong.
 * Others?

 ## Install Dependencies